wp-plugins/wpdiscuz/readme.txt

 == Changelog ==

+= 2.1.6 =
+* Added : Integration with Ultimate Member - author profile picture
+* Added : Integration with Ultimate Member - author name is linked to profile page
+* Fixed Bug: CSS overrides some default styles on /wp-admin/

+IMPORTANT: If you have a Cache Plugin, please delete all caches after wpDiscuz update.

 = 2.1.5 =
 * Fixed Bug: Problems with email notifications
 * Fixed Bug: Empty name of anonymouse comments